Early Romani

 Early Romani, sometimes referred to as Late Proto-Romani, is the latest common predecessor of all varieties of the Romani language.
-It was spoken before the Roma people dispersed throughout Europe.
+It was spoken before the Romani people dispersed throughout Europe.
 It is not directly attested, but rather reconstructed on the basis of shared features of existing Romani varieties.
 Early Romani is thought to have been spoken in the Byzantine Empire from the 9th to 10th and the 13th to 14th centuries.

-The dispersal of the Roma throughout Europe (shown in image) led to the divergence of their original language (Early Romani) into many varieties.
+The dispersal of the Romani throughout Europe (shown in image) led to the divergence of their original language (Early Romani) into many varieties.